-The Academy recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.
+The academy recognises that children with family members in prison are at risk of poor outcomes including: poverty, stigma, isolation, poor mental health and poor attendance.

-The Academy will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.
+The academy will treat information shared by the family in confidence and it will be shared on a 'need to know' basis.

-The Academy will work with the family and the child to minimise the risk of the child not achieving their full potential.
+The academy will work with the family, specialist organisations and the child to minimise the risk of the child not achieving their full potential.

-7.0 PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN
+4.0 PREVENTING UNSUITABLE PEOPLE FROM WORKING WITH CHILDREN

-- 7.1 The Academy will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2022.
-This section should be read in conjunction with the Academy/TDET's Safer Recruitment Policy. - 7.2 The Academy Committee and TDET will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.
+4.1 The academy will operate safer recruitment practices including ensuring appropriate DBS and reference checks are undertaken according to Part Three of 'Keeping Children Safe in Education', 2023.
+This section should be read in conjunction with the academy's Safer Recruitment Policy.

+4.2 The academy committee and TDET will ensure that at least one of the persons who conducts an interview has completed safer recruitment training.